tomdu3/linux-news-app/README.md

 ##### Imagery
+The images were created with DALL-E 2, a neural network that generates images from text descriptions.
+Other images were taken from unsplash.
+For details see [Credits](#credits).

 ##### Branding
 A logo is created that reflect the essence of "Books for Life."
 Nothing fancy, just a simple logo that is easy to remember and recognisable (B4L).
 The tool used is the online [favicon.io](https://favicon.io/) generator.